 Data of the STRING and BOOLEAN data types can be written.

-The last operation is provided to obtain the data points generated in the latest period for a timeline.
+The last operation is provided to query the latest data point in a time series.

 The following issue is fixed: The result of deleting timelines is invalid in specific conditions.